0x-mahmoud-hussien/My-CyberSecurity-Journey/README.md

 * Identification of covert communication channel with remote server
 * AES-encrypted command-and-control traffic analysis
 * Decryption of attacker commands and full compromise validation

 ---

+### 🌐 Directory Curiosity Investigation (PCAP & Threat Analysis)

+* Network traffic analysis using PCAP and TShark
+* Detection of malicious domain communication (`jx2-bavuong[.]com`)
+* DNS and HTTP traffic correlation with suspicious IP
+* Identification of file indexing exposure and attacker interaction
+* Extraction of malicious executable from network traffic
+* Malware hash analysis and verification via VirusTotal
+* Detection of trojan activity and packed .NET executable

+---